Why Queer Ceilidh?

-Ceilidh dancing is a genre that emphasises the sociability of dances.
+is a lively, energetic style of folk dancing that emphasises the sociability of dances.
+It's

 WinQeilidh welcomes everyone, encourages consent culture, and teaches dancing without making assumptions about dancers.